-As a farmer-led community, our nearly 1,500 dairy farm families are at the heart of what we do.
-Spanning from Pennsylvania to Florida, each farm is unique.
+As a farmer-led community, our 900 dairy farm families are at the heart of what we do.
+Spanning from Pennsylvania to South Carolina, each farm is unique.
 Some have been passed down through several generations while others are just breaking ground.
 Some remain founded in hard-earned traditions while others welcome the opportunities of what’s to come.
 Some specialize in delivering by the glass while others share the goodness inside a cone.
 Large or small, young or old, there is one thing each of our farm-families has in common – a shared passion for providing safe and wholesome dairy goodness that hasn’t wavered for nearly 100 years.

 We are proud to introduce you to our farmers and celebrate their passions and stories with you.

 Winding River Farm - Weyers Cave, Virginia

 Wes Kent, who is a first-generation dairy farmer, started his farm, Winding River Farms, in 2000.
 He runs a diversified operation of 110 dairy cows that are milked by Lely robotic milkers, plus he has two poultry houses and raises about 100,000 turkeys each year, and an Angus cow-calf herd along with a small feedlot.
 Wes farms 650 acres of owned and rented ground of corn, alfalfa and hay.